 Why do attractive men and women make more money?
 Two possible explanations are that they are either more selfish or that they engender more cooperation from others.
 The first explanation is explored in Table 3.
 For the No Information treatment, the left-hand side of the table shows that attractive people and unattractive people are, on average, less selfish than middle attractive people.
 Both attractive and unattractive people contribute between 47-55% of their endowment to the public good, but middle attractive people only contribute 31%.
-While the average contribution of an attractive person is significantly different than that of a middle attractive people.15
+While the average contribution of an attractive person is significantly different than that of a middle attractive person, there is no significant difference in contributions of attractive and unattractive people.15